grinnell-cs/csc151-images/_mps/polygons-new.md

 "a 100-by-200 blue isosceles triangle"
 ```

-> The second is much clearer.
+> The second description is much clearer.

 What is meant by "Code has been reformatted with Ctrl-I before submitting"?